pangeo-data/pangeo-data.github.io/about.markdown

 ---
-layout:     post
+layout: page
-title:      "First Pangeo Meeting"
+title: "About"
-subtitle:   "Building scalable big data geoscience tools"
-date:       2016-11-06 12:00:00
-author:     "Joe Hamman"
+description: "A community effort for big data geoscience"
-header-img: "img/post-bg-01.jpg"
+header-img: "img/about-bg.jpg"
 ---

-There are several building crises facing the Atmosphere / Ocean / Climate (AOC) science community:
+There are several building crises facing the Atmosphere / Ocean / Land / Climate (AOC) science community:

 - Big Data: datasets are growing too rapidly and legacy software tools for scientific analysis can't handle them.
 This is a major obstacle to scientific progress.
 - Technology Gap:  a growing gap between the technological sophistication of industry solutions (high) and scientific software (low).